-In the case of numerical simulations, measured (or mean) values should be used for geometrical and material properties.
+(12) In the case of numerical simulations, measured (or mean) values should be used for geometrical and material properties.
 The result of the analysis is the resistance of the analysed structure.

-Application of finite element analysis based design methods should not bring significant resistance increases compared to well-established traditional design methods, unless shown to be reasonable through validation and verification of the employed finite element model according to Clause 7 covering all relevant failure modes.
+(13) Application of finite element analysis-based design methods should not bring significant resistance increases compared to well-established traditional design methods, unless shown to be reasonable through validation and verification of the employed finite element model according to Clause 7 covering all relevant failure modes.

-The rules of prEN 1993-1-14 are independent of the software used.
+(14) The rules of prEN 1993-1-14 are independent of the software used.
 However, the capabilities of the chosen software should be checked by the designer and it should be confirmed that the software is applicable for the limit state check being used (see Clause 8).